 Under the proxy access provisions of our Bylaws, stockholders are entitled to nominate and include in our proxy materials Director nominees, provided that the eligibility and procedural requirements specified in our Bylaws, including advance notice requirements, are satisfied.
 The notice must be delivered to the Secretary at our principal executive offices, at 625 Westport Parkway, Grapevine, Texas 76051, not less than 120 days nor more than 150 days prior to the first anniversary of the date of our proxy statement in connection with the most recent annual meeting of stockholder.
-As a result, any notice given by a stockholder pursuant to the proxy access provisions of our Bylaws with respect to the 2018 Annual Meeting must be received no earlier than the close of business on December , 2017, and no later than the close of business on January , 2018.
-However, in the event that the date of the 2018 Annual Meeting in the day of the first public announcement of the date of the 2018 Annual Meeting or (y) the 10th day following the day of the first public announcement of the date of the 2018 Annual Meeting.
+As a result, any notice given by a stockholder pursuant to the proxy access provisions of our Bylaws with respect to the 2018 Annual Meeting must be received no earlier than the close of business on December 13, 2017, and no later than the close of business on January 12, 2018.
+However, in the event that the date of the 2018 Annual Meeting is more than 30 days before June 27, 2018 or more than 60 days after June 27, 2018, then the notice, to be timely, must be delivered not earlier than the close of business on the 120th day prior to the date of the 2018 Annual Meeting and not later than the close of business on the later of (x) the 90th day prior to the date of the 2018 Annual Meeting.